 - is pregnant

 The drug's most common side effects are poor or reduced appetite, vomiting, lack of energy, diarrhea, and weakness.
 Occasionally, more serious side effects, including bloody diarrhea, collapse, severe sodium/potassium imbalance, and destruction of the adrenal gland may occur, and may result in death.
-In 2014, with input from CVM, the manufacturer updated the information about patient monitoring and side effects on the package insert.
-Although not proven to be caused by Vetoryl, some additional side effects reported to CVM and now included on the package insert are adrenal insufficiency, shaking, elevated liver enzymes and elevated kidney tests.

 "Treating Cushing's is a balancing act," Stohlman says.
 "But dogs with the disease can live a good life if they are monitored closely by a veterinarian and the owner is diligent about bringing the dog in for blood work and checkups, watching for side effects and giving the medication as directed."